webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

 - **Decisive Meeting: Project Steering**
   - to keep projects on track and successful.
   - includes the PM and executive stakeholders.
 Offer support and guidance throughout project lifecycle.
-  - can represents voice of the customer.
+  - can represent voice of the customer.
 - **Refinement Meeting**
-  - also called: product refinement or backlog refinement.
+  - also called: **product refinement** or **backlog refinement**.
+  - meetings to bring the most valuable idea to the top and turn into a plan.
-  - re-prioritize backlog items.
-Most important at top, broken down into task.
+  - top item in the list are broken down into small tasks and prioritized.
 - **Collaborative Meeting**
   - interactive, problem solving meeting.
 - **Focus Groups**